QuickBooks help · Error codes

 Error H202

 The most common H-series error.
-Workstation can’t communicate with the server hosting the file.
-Typically Database Server Manager not running, hosting misconfigured, or firewall blocking.
+Workstation can’t communicate with the server hosting the file — typically Database Server Manager not running, hosting misconfigured, or a firewall blocking.
 Resolution requires touching both host and workstation.
+Full self-fix and HowTo on the dedicated page.

 Error H505

 Workstation thinks the company file is on another workstation, but that machine isn’t set up to host.
-Similar root cause to H202 but typically a hosting-configuration issue specifically.
+Similar root cause to H202, but specifically a hosting-configuration issue.
 Resolution involves verifying which machine should host.
+Full self-fix and HowTo on the dedicated page.

 Error H101

-Less common variant.
 QuickBooks needs additional configuration to switch to multi-user mode.
-Often a sign of a fresh installation or new workstation that wasn’t fully set up for multi-user.
+Often a sign of a fresh installation or a new workstation that wasn’t fully set up for multi-user.
 Resolution involves Database Server Manager configuration.
+Full self-fix and HowTo on the dedicated page.

 Error H303